Central Time Zone: United States

 Additionally, Phenix City, Alabama, and several nearby communities in Russell County, Alabama, unofficially observe Eastern Time.
 This is due to their close proximity to Columbus, Georgia, which is on Eastern Time.

 Although legally located within the Central Time Zone, Kenton, Oklahoma—located to the adjacent east of the defined border of the Central and Mountain time zones (at the Oklahoma−New Mexico state line)—unofficially observes Mountain Time.
 This is reportedly because most people who interact with the town reside in either New Mexico or Colorado.

 Mexico

 Most of Mexico—roughly the eastern three-fourths—lies in the Central Time Zone, except for five northwestern states (Baja California, Baja California Sur, Sinaloa, Sonora, and most of Nayarit) and one southeastern state (Quintana Roo).
+It is known locally as the Zona Centro.

 The federal entities of Mexico that observe Central Time: